 These websites offer advanced search options that allow for the narrowest possible patent searches.
 Like the search options explored above, it is best to perform a narrowing-down strategy and use word variations to obtain the best results.

 These resources offer inventors a free, easy, and quick means to search for potential issues before hiring a patent agent.
-If your own preliminary search reveals no similar inventions, you can be more confident taking the next step with a patent agent.
+If your own preliminary search reveals no similar inventions, you can be more confident taking the next step with an agent.
 Likewise, if you find something similar but not identical, taking that information to the patent agent will help her assess whether your invention is patentable.
 In either case, doing some initial legwork will amplify the value that a patent agent can provide.

 Interested in learning more about the patent process?
 Contact any member of Gowling WLG’s global Intellectual Property Group to begin a conversation.